Wearable Rituals and Seasonal Affective Disorder: A Winter Self-Care Guide

 You know how some people are all "I love winter!" and posting aesthetic photos of snowy landscapes while drinking hot chocolate?
-Yeah, if you have seasonal affective disorder, you're definitely not one of those people.
+Yeah, if you live with seasonal affective disorder, you're definitely not one of those people.
 Instead, you're watching the days get shorter in October and already dreading the fact that you'll be leaving work in darkness, waking up in darkness, and basically living like a vampire minus the cool supernatural powers.
-If winter turns you into a low-energy, unmotivated, kind of sad version of yourself every single year, you're far from alone—and there are gentler approaches than just white-knuckling it until spring.
+If winter turns you into a low-energy, unmotivated, kind of sad version of yourself every single year, you're far from alone—and there are gentler ways to care for yourself than just white-knuckling it until spring.

 Understanding Seasonal Affective Disorder Beyond "Winter Blues"